 33. Norwegian Elkhound

-Highlights: Optimistic, Dependable, Affectionate
+Highlights: Optimistic, Dependable, Loving

 Another Norwegian dog breed is the Norwegian Elkhound that has a face almost reminiscent of a wolf.
 It stands at 1’7” feet tall at the shoulder on average and known for being smart and fun.